efrenospino/kotlin-wasm-todo/README.md

 [![.github/workflows/gradle.yml](https://github.com/efrenospino/kotlin-wasm-todo/actions/workflows/gradle.yml/badge.svg)](https://github.com/efrenospino/kotlin-wasm-todo/actions/workflows/gradle.yml)

-A Kotlin WASM Todo Application.
-Built with Kotlin Multiplatform with WASM as the only target in mind.
-The main goal is to try Kotlin Multiplatform for web, specifically for WASM, to build a very simple app.
+A Kotlin Wasm Todo Application.
+Built with Kotlin Multiplatform with Wasm as the only target in mind.
+The main goal is to try Kotlin Multiplatform for web, specifically for Wasm, to build a very simple app.

 ## Features

+- Create
+- List
+- Update
-- CRUD TODOs
+- Delete
-- Search TODOs
+- Search

 ## Screenshots